How to create Virtual Machine using Hyper V

 Selecting OS installation source

-9. Review your settings and click Finish to create the VM.
+9. Review your settings and click Finish.

 Finishing virtual machine creation